Popular Influencers in 2026: A Sponsorship Buyer's View

 - Popular doesn't equal best-fit; the sponsorship buyer reads category match before audience size.

-A popularity ranking that ignores sponsorship behavior is a Wikipedia article.
-A ranking that filters for sponsorship willingness is a buyer's tool.
 We track 2,162 channels matched to this niche in our database, and the popular creators that actually deliver value are the ones who accept brand briefs at a knowable cadence.

 Below are the named popular creators in this niche, what they likely cost, and how a buyer should sequence outreach.